cognitedata/edge-extractor/README.md

 - CDF output

-### Inetration processes
+### Integration processes

 - Camera to CDF .
-The process loads configuraions from CDF asset -> requests images from each IP camera -> uploads images to CDF Files and link them to camera asset
+The process loads configurations from CDF asset -> requests images from each IP camera -> uploads images to CDF Files and link them to camera asset
-- Local storage file to CDF .
-The process load images from SD cars or another local storage -> uploads images to CDF Files and link them to camera asset.
+- Local storage file to CDF.
+The process loads images from SD a card or different local storage, uploads images to CDF Files, and links them to camera assets.

+All processes support parallel data retrieval from multiple devices.

 ### Device drivers